 'And that is how it happened.
 Can we stop now?'

-After Barrett stakes his name and reputation on the truth of Kimberly's confession, only to have the bodies turn up 200 miles from where she said they'd be, shot in the back and covered in a third person's DNA, the case is quickly closed and Barrett forcibly reassigned.
-But something still nags at locals, and at a local newspaper reporter who's been chasing the story as doggedly as Barrett himself.
+Barrett stakes his name and reputation on the truth of Kimberly's confession, only to have the bodies turn up two hundred miles from where she said they'd be, shot in the back and covered in a different suspect's DNA.
+The case is quickly closed and Barrett forcibly reassigned.
+But for Howard Pelletier, the tragedy of his daughter's murder cannot be so easily forgotten.
+And for Barrett, whose career may already be over, the chance to help a grieving father may be the only one he has left.

 Michael Koryta's novels have won the LA Times Book Prize and the Great Lakes Book Award and been nominated for the Edgar, Shamus, Quill and Barry awards.
 A former private investigator and newspaper reporter, he published his first novel at the age of twenty-one.
 His work has been translated into twenty languages.